Whales and Marine Ecology of Southeast Alaska with Josh McInnes

 Please note that this is a sample itinerary and it is subject to change depending on weather and wildlife.

 Josh is currently working towards a graduate degree on transient killer whales.
-He is very interested in foraging and diet studies and the ecological relationship exhibited by prey.
-Besides conducting research, Josh has been a whale watch guide throughout British Columbia and was recently interviewed for the upcoming documentary Fragile Waters.
+He is very interested in their foraging and diet studies and the ecological relationships between them and their prey.
+Besides conducting research, Josh has been a whale watch guide throughout British Columbia and was recently interviewed for the documentary Fragile Waters.
 He is also conducting independent research on killer whales with a small group of volunteers.
-We’re looking forward to having Josh on board and to the new insights on killer whales he brings through his research.
-For more information about the Transient Killer Whale Research Project.
+We always enjoy having Josh on board and the new insights on killer whales he brings through his research.
+Here is more information about the Transient Killer Whale Research Project.